simeononsecurity/simeononsecurity.ch/content/articles/common-mistakes-while-using-a-vpn/index.en.md

 When you connect to a website, your device sends a request to a DNS (Domain Name System) server to translate the website's domain name into an IP address.
 By default, your device will use your internet service provider's (ISP) DNS server, which can log your internet activity.

-To avoid this, you can use a private DNS server that does not log your activity.
+To avoid this, you can use a private DNS server that doesn't log your activity.
 Some VPN providers offer their own private DNS servers, or you can use a third-party service like [**Cloudflare DNS**](https://1.1.1.1/) or [**Google DNS**](https://developers.google.com/speed/public-dns).

 ### [Use Two-Factor Authentication](https://simeononsecurity.com/articles/what-are-the-diferent-kinds-of-factors-in-mfa/)